HS Posts

 (Grades 9-12; 1 semester; .5 credit)

 In this semester long course students will develop their creative abilities for making, interpreting, and evaluating visual art.
 This is a hands-on course where students will create personally-driven pieces that explore different artistic themes and ideas.
 Students will raise questions about the nature of art and its impact.
-This course explores the use of multiple printmaking methods to express one’s ideas and participate in creative problem solving.
-Some of these methods will include, but are not limited to: monotype, drypoint, linocut and collagraph.
+This course seeks to explore interdisciplinary approaches and materials to find innovative solutions and expressions.
+Students will combine traditional artistic methods with modern technology for an interdisciplinary approach to making.
+Some of these methods will include a mix of drawing, printmaking, photography and digital media using Adobe Photoshop.
 Students will be required to keep a Process Journal to document the development of their ideas and skills.
 Students in this arts course will have the opportunity to showcase their work in an exhibition at school.

 (Grades 9-12; 1 year; 1.0 credit)

 In this year long course students will develop their creative abilities for making, interpreting, and evaluating visual art.
 This is a hands-on course where students will create personally-driven pieces that explore different artistic themes and ideas.
 Students will raise questions about the nature of art and its impact.
-This course explores the use of multiple 3-dimensional processes to express one’s ideas and participate in creative problem solving.
-Materials may include, but are not limited to: ceramics, papier-mache, wire, and carving.
+This course explores the use of multiple 2-dimensional processes to express one’s ideas and participate in creative problem solving.
+Materials may include, but are not limited to: drawing, mixed-media, and painting.
 Students will be required to keep a Process Journal to document the development of their ideas and skills.
 Students in this arts course will have the opportunity to showcase their work in an exhibition at school.

 IBDP Visual Arts Standard Level